-Arthur Tudor died at the young age of 15 on April 2, 1502 at Ludlow Castle in Wales.
+Arthur Tudor died at the young age of 15 on 2 April 1502 at Ludlow Castle on the Welsh boarder.
 It is springtime here, and Wales is covered with wildflowers and fields full of woolly little lambs.
 It seems exceptionally sad that Arthur died at this time of year, when he was a newlywed and also just entering the spring of his life.

 Adding to the tragedy of his death is that no one is sure exactly why he died.
 A contemporary source records that Arthur’s ailment was “the most pitiful disease and sickness, that with so sore and great violence had battled and driven, in the singular parts of him inward, [so] that cruel and fervent enemy of nature, the deadly corruption, did utterly vanquish” (Starkey, 2003:76) the teenage prince.
 The onslaught of the illness that killed him began on March 27, 1502 and final breath Arthur took was less than a week later.
 What could have killed him in such a short space of time?

 Thomas Penn’s biography of Henry VII states that the newlywed prince died of the sweating sickness, but the course of the sweating sickness – whether to resumed health or to the grave – went much faster.
 As Claire Ridgeway explained in her treatise Sweating Sickness in a Nutshell, the illness “lasted 24 hours, more or less”.
 Since it took Arthur almost a week to succumb, it was either an oddly long time for the sweating sickness to progress or it wasn’t sweating sickness at all.
 Influenza and/or pneumonia could have certainly caused it in that space of time, but Arthur’s physicians would have known and named either condition (Ricks, 2009; Wallis, 2010).